silvanodd/ecs/README.md

 <br><br>
 ## Deploy IAM roles in the dev/prod accounts

 Due to dependency issues, first some roles need to be created in the dev/prod accounts before the tooling account can be created.

+- In terraform_ecs edit variables.tf and add your tooling accout id to "tooling_account" variable

-Login on the command line into the dev/prod accounts, repeat for each account
+- Login on the command line into the dev/prod accounts, repeat for each account

-In terraform_ecs edit variables.tf and add the tooling accout id to "tooling_account" variable

 ```
 cd terraform_ecs/environment/<environment>